WalkerPoston/WalkerPoston.github.io/project2.md

 ## How to run the program

-How to compile (if applicable) and run the project.
+How to run the project.

 ```
 make run
 ```

-If the programming language does not require compilation, the update the heading to be “How to run the program.”
-If your application is deployed on a remote service, including instructions on how to deploy it.

 ## UI Design